Shivelight/vindemitor/README.md

 > [!IMPORTANT]
 > Most of these dependencies are portable utilities and therefore do not use installers.
 If you do not install them
 > from a package repository like winget/choco/pacman then make sure you put them in your current working directory, in
-> Devine's installation directory, or the binary's path into your `PATH` environment variable.
+> Vindemitor's installation directory, or the binary's path into your `PATH` environment variable.
 If you do not do this
-> then Devine will not be able to find the binaries.
+> then Vindemitor will not be able to find the binaries.

   [winget]: <https://winget.run>
   [chocolatey]: <https://chocolatey.org>